 - Make the environment they live in safer

 - Talk to your employer about your new responsibilities

 - If your parent(s) do not have cognitive deficits – then discuss your plans with them

-Most of us think that as our parents age we will handle things as they come.
+Most adult children think that their parents age, they will be able to things as they come.
 But what I can tell you from my years as an Occupational Therapist specializing in the geriatric population and as someone who has gone through the caretaking process with my own parents is that the time to “handle things” is before they happen.

 What I learned is that a lot of costly mistakes get made when you aren’t prepared.
 So, take some time to familiarize yourself with what needs to be done to prepare for what may come as your parents continue to age.

-Let’s go over each of these tips that I mentioned above in more detail.
+Let’s go over each of these important things that I mentioned above in more detail.